 Privacy was nothing more than a phase that is now over.
 Mae Holland in the movie “The Circle”

-The sci-fi movie “The Circle” is based on the popular novel by Dave Eggers, which tells the tale of the young and ambitious Mae Holland as she lands a job at The Circle, the world’s most influential IT company.
+The science-fiction film “The Circle” is based on the successful novel by Dave Eggers.
+It tells the story of ambitious, young professional Mae Holland who works at The Circle, the world’s most influential IT company.
 The Circle advocates for complete transparency from everyone.
 The right to anonymity is abolished, eliminating any difference between what is private and what is public.
 People wear mini cameras that constantly stream recordings to the web.
 As far as the company is concerned, if you don’t have anything to hide, you’ve got no reason to refuse such transparency.
 The more people who subscribe to this logic, the more powerful The Circle becomes.

 Look out that window.
 You had your time.
-The future is our time.
+The future belongs to the machines.
 Agent Smith in the movie “Matrix”

 I would rather die a man, than live for all eternity a machine.
 Andrew in the movie “Bicentennial Man”